 The Canadian Lynx or North America Lynx is a predatory cat of medium size with excellent hunting skills.
 These cats are not fast, so they will not chase prey but use ambush tactics instead.
 The Lynx can spot a mouse from 250 feet away!
 Canadian Lynx live solitary lives and are mainly nocturnal cats.

-Anaconda’s are one of the largest snakes known to man, and are indigenous to South America.
+Anaconda’s are one of the largest snakes known to man, and are native to South America.
 Yet these monstrous snakes aren’t venomous.
 They kill by sneaking up on their prey, wrapping around them and using their muscles to squeeze their prey to death.
 Snakes that kill this way are called “constrictors”.
 Anaconda’s aren’t too picky about food and will eat almost anything they can grab.
 This includes birds, fish, other reptiles, tapirs, deer and other mammals.
 They can open their mouths 3-4 times wider than the width of their body to swallow large prey.

 17. Komodo Dragon